 TMJ Treatment in Womack, MO.
 Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
 If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

-For residents in Womack, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+For residents in Womack, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
 At Axes Physical Therapy, our Womack, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?

 Temporomandibular Joint Dysfunction (TMD) refers to a set of conditions that impact the temporomandibular joint (TMJ), a critical hinge connecting the lower jaw (mandible) to the temporal bone.
-Positioned just in front of the ears, the TMJ stands out for its dual capabilities, enabling both hinge and sliding motions vital for eating, talking, and other jaw functions.
-This versatility makes it one of the most complex and active joints in the body.
+The TMJ is located near each ear and is unique for its ability to perform both hinge and sliding motions, essential for chewing, speaking, and various jaw movements.
+Its range of motion and versatility make it one of the body’s most intricate and frequently used joints.

 Anatomy of the Temporomandibular Joint (TMJ)